akkadotnet/akka.net/docs/articles/concepts/configuration.md

 # Akka.NET Configuration

+Akka.NET relies on [HOCON](xref:hocon) configuration to configure its various knobs and dials.

+However, as of Akka.NET v1.4 we now support the [`Setup` class](xref:Akka.Actor.Setup.Setup) and the [`BootstrapSetup` constructs](xref:Akka.Actor.BootstrapSetup), which allow developers to configure various parts of Akka.NET using programmatic configuration in addition to HOCON.

+This article will explain how to use both in the context of your Akka.NET applications.

+## Programmatic Configuration with `Setup`

+## HOCON

 *Quoted from [Akka.NET Bootcamp: Unit 2, Lesson 1 - "Using HOCON Configuration to Configure Akka.NET"](https://github.com/petabridge/akka-bootcamp/tree/master/src/Unit-2/lesson1 "Using HOCON Configuration to Configure Akka.NET")*

 Akka.NET leverages a configuration format, called HOCON, to allow you to configure your Akka.NET applications with whatever level of granularity you want.